jcugnoni/PrePoMax_on_Linux_with_wine/README.md

 You can even double click to run it if you want or create a "launcher" to add it to your desktop.

+## Know issues:
+- In the present state, there are display issues of text on the table widgets.
+The square symbols are tabs that should not get displayed.
+To circumvent this issue, simply hover the cursor on the text that you want to read for a few seconds and a popup will display the full text content...
+Not pretty but it works.
+- All other features seem to work perfectly; tested different solutions types, several meshing optins and CAD import from Step or STL.
+All good.